-The Board of Education expects all students to conduct themselves in an appropriate and civil manner, with proper regard for the rights and welfare of other students, district personnel and other members of the school community, and for the care of school facilities and equipment.
+The Board of Education expects all students to conduct themselves in an appropriate and civil manner with proper regard for the rights and welfare of other students, district personnel and other members of the school community with the goal of making school a community free of violence, intimidation, bullying, harassment, and discrimination.
+Students are expected to respect school facilities and equipment.
+Exclusion from the school environment and suspension will only be used when necessary to protect the safety of students and staff or when all other measures have been exhausted.

-The best discipline is self-imposed, and students must learn to assume and accept responsibility for their own behavior, as well as the consequences of their misbehavior.
-District personnel who interact with students are expected to use disciplinary action only when necessary and to place emphasis on educating students so that they may grow in self-discipline.
+The best discipline is self-imposed, and students must learn to assume and accept responsibility for their own behavior, as well as the consequences of their mistakes or misbehavior.
+District personnel who interact with students are expected to place emphasis on educating students so that they may learn from their behavior and grow in self-discipline and to use disciplinary action only when necessary.

-The Board recognizes the need to make its expectations for student conduct while on school property or engaged in a school function specific and clear.
+The Board recognizes the need to make its expectations for student behavior while on school property or engaged in a school function specific and clear.
 The rules of conduct listed below are intended to do that and focus on safety and respect for the rights and property of others.
-Students who will not accept responsibility for their own behavior and who violate these school rules will be required to accept the consequences for their conduct.
+Students who violate these school rules and will not accept responsibility for their own behavior will be required to accept the consequences for their behavior.
+There are four levels of response to prohibited behavior.
+Principals should use only the level suggested for each behavior in accordance with the attached consequences if the facts and the Superintendent have the right to modify the suggested consequences if the facts and the circumstances warrant a different response.